BackEndByAlex/salaryscope-api/docs/docs/architecture/graphql-setup.md

 ## schema/

-Type definitions for the entire API — one file per domain.
+Type definitions for the entire API, one file per domain.

 > See [Type Definitions](../graphql-schema/type-definitions.md)